 MQA Meets CD

 On March 17 of last year, a Japanese label called Ottava released the world’s first MQA compact disc, A. Piazzolla by Strings and Oboe.
 The label’s CEO, Mick Sawaguchi, had first encountered MQA the previous year, when Bob Stuart, founder and chief engineer of Meridian Audio, gave a presentation to the Japan Audio Society.

 “This Ottava MQA CD starts from a 176/24 master,” Bob Stuart explains.
 “The Origami process is used to fold the audio into a 44.1kHz file which can be post-processed to provide a 16-bit MQA file.”

 So MQA is being used to compress music to fit hi-res audio onto a CD.
 Why, for heaven’s sake?
 You could as get much capacity as you’d ever need for hi-res audio onto the same physical size disc by using Blu-ray.

 Are you saving money?
 CDs are cheaper than Blu-rays, true.
 And your Piazzolla disc will certainly play on your regular CD player.
-Should you want to listen to it in its full MQA glory you can hop over to Meridian’s own Website and check out their 808v6 Reference CD Player.
+Should you want to listen to it in its full MQA glory you might want to check out their 808v6 Reference CD Player.
 The official price is £11,000.
 But the good news is that, at the time of writing, it’s on offer from Audio Affair in their Warehouse Clearance for just £9,995.00.